IshanMahesh/Robot-Learning/README.md

    ```bash
    ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
    ```
-   *This command initializes the Gazebo world with TurtleBot3.*

 ### **Terminal 2: Controlling the Robot**
 1. Go to the TurtleBot3 workspace and source the local setup again: